Ontario Tax Calculator

 Provincial Credits Detail

-Ontario offers several valuable tax credits including the refundable LIFT Credit (up to $850 for low-income workers), the Ontario Trillium Benefit (combining sales tax, energy, and property tax credits), senior-specific credits for transit and property taxes, and standard credits for dependents, medical expenses, and charitable donations.
+Ontario offers several credits, including the refundable LIFT Credit for low-income workers, the Ontario Trillium Benefit (combining sales-tax, energy, and property-tax credits), senior credits for transit and property tax, and standard credits for dependants, medical expenses, and donations.

 Tax System Highlights